Flöhe bei Katzen

 Furthermore, you should treat not only the affected cat, but also all other cats and pets in the household, such as dogs or rabbits, with anti-flea medication.
 Even if the animals do not yet show any signs of flea infestation, this may already have happened or may happen in the near future due to the eggs and larvae present in the environment.
 The flea medication also has a preventative effect and helps to keep fleas away from your animals.

 In addition to the cat, the entire apartment must also be treated and cleaned.
-Flea eggs, larvae and pupae are only a few millimeters in size and can spread throughout the entire household.
+This is because flea eggs, larvae and pupae are only a few millimeters in size and can spread throughout the entire household.
 You should pay particular attention to your furry friend's favorite places to stay.
 The closest surroundings usually include the litter box, the cat bed, upholstered furniture such as sofas and armchairs, carpets and your own bed.

 You can take the following measures to get rid of fleas and their offspring from your home: